entelect-incubator/.NET/Phase 1/README.md

 }
 ```

-- [ ] Create DatabaseContextFactory.cs class in **Setup folder** that will be used to create a new DbContext object, but it will create a database session in memory.
+Create DatabaseContextFactory.cs class in **Setup folder** that will be used to create a new DbContext object, but it will create a database session in memory.

+DatabaseContextFactory.cs

 ```cs
 namespace Pezza.Test.Setup